Royal Manx Fencibles: Origins

 The Manx Fencibles had two stages of existence, one beginning in 1779, and lasting, with intervals, for approximately 20 years.
 In 1779 the church played its part in the raising of the regiment, with the Bishop ordering that a proclamation be read from the pulpit calling for the raising of three corps of Fencibles for the defence of the island.
 The second stage began in 1795, when John Murray, 4th Duke of Atholl, received authority from the Secretary for War to raise "by beat of drum or otherwise" a body to be called the 2nd Royal Manx Fencibles.

 The word "Fencible" is not peculiar to the Isle of Man; the Royal Manx Fencibles formed part of locally raised "volunteer regiments raised for local defence during a special crisis", and the Duke of Atholl would have been well accustomed to the raising of such regiments in Scotland.

 Appointed Colonel of the regiment, the Duke was at the forefront of the recruiting process: he appeared throughout the island, notably at Douglas market place.
 He had the authority to raise ten companies.
 Each company had three sergeants, three corporals, three drummers, and sixty privates, with two fifers for the Grenadier company, besides a sergeant major and quartermaster sergeant, which would give an overall strength of about 700 personnel.

 In two months 225 men had enlisted, besides 40 from each of the five companies of the earlier regiment, which had been raised for service in the Isle of Man only.
-To complete the number, an officer and sergeant were sent to recruit in Wigtonshire.
+To complete the number, an officer and sergeant were sent to recruit in Wigtownshire.

 The majority of the fencibles enrolled were despatched to Liverpool and Warrington and subsequently to Yorkshire.
 The remainder stayed behind in Douglas whilst they awaited instructions.

 One recruit, a young Scotsman named Robert M'Kerlie, was present at the promulgation ceremony held at Tynwald Hill, which he described as:

 Being desirous that I should see everything worth notice, I was prevailed upon to accompany my colleague Menzies to see the grand spectacle, comprising in all due pomp the Lieutenant Governor of the Island, the principal officers and the professors of the law at Tynwald.
 The principal persons were on a green mound where the laws of the Island were read in Manx as is the usual custom, and to a great multitude assembled to witness the ceremony.
 A church was near the place but no other building that I remember.
 Many tents were erected and the whole affair gave the impression of a day at a great festivity.
 The procession was guarded to and from the mount by a strong company of infantry and a body of volunteers.
 Menzies entered into the proceedings of the day with spirit, and before all was over I had no reason to be ashamed of my companion.

 — Isle of Man Times, (3 October 1936).